combo-lab/combo_new/templates/inertia-react/README.md

 # MyApp

-A Combo project, integrating Vite for assets bundling.
+A Combo project, integrating Inertia with React adapter.

 ## Requirements